 61. 93% of the people who type “LOL” type it without even smiling a little

 Another Technology Facts related to LOL is that “LOL” used to mean “lots of love” before the Internet.
 Now “LOL” is a short form of “laugh(ing) out loud”.

 Read also: The First Things in Tech.

-60. About 6,000,000 people around the world hit the Spacebar at the same time in every second.
+60. About 6 million people around the world hit the Spacebar at the same time every second

-59. “LiFi” is a technology system that allows you to connect the internet through LED lights.
+59. Through the “LiFi” technology you can connect the internet LED lights

 In 2014, a road in the Chinese city of Chongqing was divided into two sections.
 On one side of the road, phone use was prohibited, and on the other, walkers were allowed to use their phones “at their own risk”.

 57. The Amazon Prime Video service was first called Amazon Unbox

 Prime Video launched as Amazon Unbox on September 7, 2006, in the United States.
 It was a subscription service.
 In which you could download the video.